wso2/docs-choreo-dev/en/docs/references/alerting.md

 Choreo alerts a user of this anomaly via email.
 This email includes details to identify the component and the resource function, anomaly time stamp, etc. The email has a link that takes a user to the components' latency graph in the observability view pane.
 A user can view the latency graph by clicking on the link **Check in Portal** in the email and thereby [perform an RCA](https://wso2.com/choreo/docs/observability/root-cause-analysis/) for the anomaly.

-The anomaly detector issues two types of alerts.
-The anomaly detector issues an immediate alert at the time the anomaly is detected and an aggregated alert that is issued by aggregating all anomalies detected in a 15-minute window following the immediate alert.
+The anomaly detector issues two types of alerts:
+The immediate alert as as soon as the anomaly is detected The aggregated alert in which it aggregates all the anomalies detected in the last 15 minutes.
+The anomaly detecter sends this following the immediate alert.